RobertoGarrahan/RobertoGarrahan/README.md

-### Hi there 👋
+### Hello there 👋

-- 🔭 I’m currently at college
+- 🔭 I’m currently at college and working at a startup as a developer
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Node.js (and french)
 - ⚡ Fun fact: I can solve the rubik's cube in one minute
 ##
  <div>